 In a weird small world moment, my husband had been coordinating with someone off Nextdoor who happened to be my ex.
 When his number showed up, I began shaking and for a moment, I couldn’t even speak.
 My vision went blurry and my heart was racing.
 The number that popped up was that number.
 A number I had deleted, and entered back into my phone, on countless occasions during the four years I spent in an on-again-off-again “situationship” with the owner of this phone number.

-I was perplexed and disturbed by my reaction to simply seeing this man’s phone number after all this time.
+My reaction to seeing this phone number was perplexing.
 Sure, I knew that I referred to this relationship as my rock bottom – the catalyst to my codependency recovery – but my reaction went beyond this.
 As a trauma therapist, I knew that my body had been triggered into entering the fight-flight-freeze response.
 Emotionally, I didn’t get it though.
-Why would I be traumatized from this relationship?
+I wondered: Why would I be traumatized from this relationship?

 It took me more than a day to ground myself since trauma triggers us into feeling the past is happening in the present moment.
 To cope, I used strategies like yoga, journaling, and diaphragmatic breathing.
 To learn more about this breathing technique, please watch the video below.

 When I felt grounded again, I started looking at this relationship more closely.
 I had always thought of this relationship as messy and painful but never traumatic.
-When I took some time to process this relationship more though, I realized that there were numerous signs of emotional abuse I had experienced in this relationship.
+There were numerous signs of emotional abuse I noticed in this relationship when I took time to process them.
 They just weren’t obvious to me then.

 The silent treatment is emotionally abusive.
 In a healthy relationship, it is absolutely valid if someone needs a time-out or break to process their feelings.
 This person though will communicate their need for space.
 In a healthy relationship, people take space to protect the relationship by not doing or saying something hurtful in the moment.
 Thereby, taking space is a sign of love rather than rejection.